14 Gripping and Authentic Books about Female Spies

 The thing I love about Susan Elia MacNeal is that she doesn’t make the females in her series meek.
 She puts them center stage in the middle of the war; solving mysteries, spying, fighting, and the like.

-The women in this historical fiction series are tough cookies who don’t need a man’s protection.
-I adored the whipsmart Maggie Hope who is at the center of this female spy series.
-I’m only a few books in but I love each one.
+The women in this historical fiction mystery series are tough cookies who don’t need a man’s protection.
+I adored Maggie Hope who is a whipsmart, fearless protaganist.
+I’m only a few books into this British mystery series but I love each one.

 The Alice Network by Kate Quinn